-Trees lost their importance in agrisystems in the 60s-80s due to intensive restructuration.
-If agroforestry is now recognized as a 100% agricultural practice, this was not the case about 10 years ago.
+Trees lost their importance in agricultural systems in the 1960s and 1980s due to intensive restructuring.
+While agroforestry is now recognized as a 100% agricultural practice, this was not the case about 10 years ago.

-It was not until May 2010 that regulatory measures were taken to encourage tree planting in crops.
-Since then, agroforestry practices have been developing a lot in France.
-It shows a growing interest of farmers, whether they are conventional or organic.
-They are interested in the economical aspect (timber value, biomass), but also about biodiversity stakes and soil fertility (auxiliaries, organic matter…).
+It was only in May 2010 that regulatory measures were taken to encourage the planting of trees in crops.
+Since then, agroforestry practices have developed a lot in France.
+It shows a growing interest from farmers, whether conventional or organic.
+They are interested in the economic aspect (value of wood, biomass), but also in the issues of biodiversity and soil fertility (auxiliaries, organic matter…).

 The integration of trees in production systems has several aims: protecting plots against the excesses of phytosanitary treatments in the area, developing functional and wildlife biodiversity in farming, increasing the profitability of agricultural land, protecting animals, crops and equipment, controlling water, conserving soils, controlling microclimates, enhancing landscapes, diversifying income (fruit trees), etc. All these benefits achieve maximum productivity while remaining fully aware of the environmental stakes.

 - PUR Hexagone – Loire Garonne aims to promote the development of agroforestry and soil regenerative farming practices to meet the specific challenges of this region: reducing dependence on chemical inputs, regeneration of ecosystems and resilience to climate change.